14 FAM 720

 b.
 Peace Corps volunteers (as described in 6 FAH-5 H-352.9) are not authorized use of the diplomatic pouch for personal mail.

 c.
-Administrative staff not included in the ICASS headcount and Peace Corps volunteers may receive through the pouch, in emergencies, items vital for health such as prescription medicines and eyeglasses, and legal or financial documents.
+Peace Corps administrative staff not included in the ICASS headcount and Peace Corps volunteers may receive through the pouch, in emergencies, items vital for health such as prescription medicines and eyeglasses, and legal or financial documents.

 14 FAM 724.11 U.S. Government-Sponsored Schools

 a.
-Schools assisted by the Office of Overseas Schools (A/OPR/OS), as described in 6 FAH-5 H-352.10, are authorized to use the diplomatic pouch for first-class official letter mail, i.e., invoices, testing materials, correspondence, etc. For this purpose, use this address format:
+Schools assisted by the Office of Overseas Schools (A/OPR/OS), as described in 6 FAH-5 H-352.10, are authorized to use the diplomatic pouch for official first-class letter mail, e.g., invoices, testing materials, correspondence, etc. (Include items such as educational pamphlets, periodicals, video cassettes, CDs and transcripts.)
+For this purpose, use this address format:

 Management Officer for [name of school]